simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_guide/rf_test_guide.rst

 - Set ``Attenuation`` to 0, and ``Duty Cycle`` to 10%.
 - With ``Certification EN`` unchecked, i.e., Phy init not enabled, the tool tests the initial performance of modules.
 - With ``Certification EN`` checked, i.e., Phy init enabled, the tool tests the performance for certification.
 - The default address for flashing phy_init_bin is 0x1fc000.
-If the flashing address changes, corresponding adjustments need to be made here.
+If the flashing address changes, update it here.
 - For Multiple Country, you can select the certification country codes it includes in the ``Certification Code``.

 .. figure:: ../../../_static/rf_test_tool/powerlimittool_rf_test_setting.png